 We were fortunate to chat with our friend, Stacy Ingham, of Indah Sushi this week as part of our Sushi & Sake series!
-Stacy gave us an in depth lesson on all things sake!
-Stacy and her business partner own Indah Sushi, which is located in Whitefish, Montana, and over the years have become sake experts.
+Stacy gave us an in-depth lesson on all things sake!
+Stacy and her business partner own which is located in Whitefish, Montana,and over the years have become sake experts.
 This is newer territory for the Wander + Ivy team and we had a blast learning from Stacy!
-You can watch the full IGTV here!
+You can watch the full IGTV here or right below!

-Indah Sushi started as a food truck in Whitefish, Montana and eventually grew to a brick and mortar restaurant.
-Stacy and her business partner developed an interest in sake as a result of the restaurant, and were trained in a Sake Professionals Course.
+Indah Sushi started as a food truck in Whitefish, Montanaand eventually grew into a brick and mortar restaurant.
+Stacy and her business partner developed an interest in sake as a result of the restaurant and were trained in a Sake Professionals Course.
 The course entailed drinking 72 types of sake over 3 days, wowza!
-This began their knowledge of sake, and since then they’ve been studying and bringing in various types of sake to their restaurant and to the state of Montana as a whole.
+This began their knowledge of sake, and since then they’ve been studying and bringing in various types of sake to their restaurantand to the state of Montana as a whole.

 How Sake is Made

 When you buy sake you’re paying for different grade levels.
-The more you pay, the more the sake has been milled or more has gone into making of the sake.
-The milling and additional work that goes into higher grade sakes contributes to an end product that is extremely pure.
+The more you pay, the more the sake has been milled, or more has gone into the making of the sake.
+The milling and additional work that goes into higher grade sakes contribute to an end product that is extremely pure.

 A Bit of History